diantyapitaloka/Cross-Validation/README.md

 - Custom Performance Metrics: You can evaluate the model using alternative metrics—such as precision, recall, or F1-score—by specifying a custom scoring parameter.
 - Automatic Class Balancing: For classification tasks, Scikit-Learn automatically applies Stratified K-Fold splitting, ensuring each fold contains a proportional representation of every target class.
 - Multiple Output Scores: The cross-validation function returns a list of individual performance scores corresponding to each fold, rather than a single unified score.
+- Statistical Summary: Averaging the scores gives the model's overall expected performance, while calculating the standard deviation reveals how stable or consistent the predictions are across different data samples.

 ```
 import sklearn